Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Introduction

-Indeed, each one of the connected components of the $q$-colored graph $G_{\hat 0}$ obtained by deleting all color-0 edges is dual to a $(q-1)$-dimensional colored triangulation, and the additional color-0 edges encode identifications of $(q-1)$-simplices in a unique way\footnote{The sub-simplices of a $(q-1)$-simplex can be associated the set of colors of all the $(q-1)$-simplices they belong to.
-When gluing two $(q-1)$-simplices, the sub-simplices that have the same set of colors are identified.}, as illustrated in Fig.~\ref{fig:Unicell} for $q=3$.
-If we provide each $(q-1)$-dimensional triangulation with an interior, such spaces can therefore be considered as obtained from a collection of elementary $q$-dimensional building blocks with triangulated $(q-1)$-dimensional boundaries by identifying two-by-two the facets of their boundaries.
+More generally, if $G$ is a $(q+1)$-colored graph, each one of the connected components of the $q$-colored graph $G_{\hat 0}$ obtained by deleting all color-0 edges is dual to a $(q-1)$-dimensional colored triangulation, and the additional color-0 edges encode identifications of $(q-1)$-simplices in a unique way\footnote{In a $q$-dimensional triangulation, a vertex incident to a $q$-simplex can be associated the color of the only $(q-1)$-simplex it is not incident to.
+When gluing two $(q-1)$-simplices, the vertices that have the same colors are identified: this is done in a unique way. }.
+If we provide each $(q-1)$-dimensional triangulation with an interior, such spaces can therefore be considered as obtained from a collection of elementary $q$-dimensional building blocks with triangulated $(q-1)$-dimensional boundaries by identifying two-by-two the $(q-1)$-simplices of their boundaries.

-The vertices of the colored graphs are dual to the $(q-1)$-dimensional elements that belong to the boundaries of the elementary building blocks.
-Moreover, the color-$0i$ cycles with $p$ color-0 edges are dual to the $(q-2)$-dimensional elements with $p$ incident $(q-1)$-dimensional elements in the dual discrete space.
-Therefore, the order $\delta_0$ of a $(q+1)$-edge-colored graph $G$ (given in Eq.~\eqref{eq:DeltaS0}) is a linear combination of the numbers $n_{q-2}$ and $n_{q-1}$ of $(q-2)$ and $(q-1)$-dimensional elements of its dual space $\cM$, \be \delta_0(G) = 1+\frac{q-1}2 n_{q-1}(\cM)-n_{q-2}(\cM). \ee
+The vertices of the colored graphs are dual to the $(q-1)$-simplices that belong to the boundaries of the elementary building blocks.
+Moreover, the color-$0i$ cycles with $p$ color-0 edges are dual to the $(q-2)$-simplices with $p$ incident $(q-1)$-simplices in the dual discrete space.
+Therefore, the order $\delta_0$ of a $(q+1)$-edge-colored graph $G$ (given in Eq.~\eqref{eq:DeltaS0}) is a linear combination of the numbers $n_{q-2}$ and $n_{q-1}$ of $(q-2)$ and $(q-1)$-simplices of its dual space $\cM$, \be \delta_0(G) = 1+\frac{q-1}2 n_{q-1}(\cM)-n_{q-2}(\cM). \ee

 Moreover, the 0-residues of a colored graph (the connected components of $G_{\hat 0}$) are dual to the elementary building blocks in the dual picture.
-Because of the additional connectivity condition, SYK graphs encode gluings of a single building block, and are thus a generalization to higher dimensions of unicellular maps (discrete two-dimensional surfaces obtained from a single polygon by identifying two-by-two the edges of its boundary) \cite{unicell1, unicell2, unicell3}.
+Because of the additional connectivity condition, SYK graphs encode gluings of a single building block, and are thus a generalization in higher dimensions of unicellular maps (discrete two-dimensional surfaces obtained from a single polygon by identifying two-by-two the edges of its boundary) \cite{unicell1, unicell2, unicell3}.